truecharts/public/charts/stable/traefik-forward-auth/docs/how-to.md

 ## A standard setup (auth host mode)

-This method will add a middleware to the traefik instance with Google authentication which then you can apply on any apps with either subdomain or path prefix Ingress rules.
+This method will add a middleware to the traefik instance with Google authentication which then you can apply on any charts with either subdomain or path prefix Ingress rules.
 The example domain will be `https://example.com` which should be substituted to your externally accessible domain name.